EmbarkStudios/physx-rs/physx-sys/README.md

 ## How it works

-The binding is generated using a custom C++ app written against clang's [libtooling](https://clang.llvm.org/docs/LibTooling.html).
-It queries the compiler's abstract syntax tree, and maps the C++ PhysX functions and types to Rust using heuristics chosen specifically for this SDK.
+The binding is generated using a custom Rust app that parses the abstract syntax tree of the SDK, and maps the C++ PhysX functions and types to Rust using heuristics chosen specifically for this SDK.
 It is not a general C++ <-> Rust binding generator, and using it on other projects *will* likely crash and burn.

 Since C++ does not have a standardized and stable ABI, it's generally not safe to call it from Rust code; since PhysX exposes a C++ interface, we can't use it directly.
 That's why `physx-sys` generates both a Rust interface as well as a plain C wrapper.
 The C code is compiled into a static library at build time, and Rust then talks to C.